-Each morning and afternoon, if I sense the kids are getting restless, I pull out one of my lovely no sew baskets and presto; to them it seems like something fun and magical to play with, when in fact it’s just their old picnic basket play set.
-Or their Three Little Bears dress up puzzle.
+Each morning and afternoon, if I sense the kids are getting restless, I pull out one of my lovely no sew baskets and presto, to them it seems like something fun and magical to play with – when in fact it’s just their old picnic basket play set.

 1. keeps the mess minimal

 2. keeps them entertained MUCH longer since the toy seems new